 Days 12-13: Beautiful Barcelona, rich in architecture, culture, and history

-We will transfer to the Malaga airport for a short flight from Malaga to Barcelona (flight not included in price) to visit the capital of the Catalunya region and second largest city in Spain.
+We will transfer to the Malaga airport for a short flight from Malaga to Barcelona (included in price) to visit the capital of the Catalunya region and second largest city in Spain.
 Barcelona is one of the most eclectic capital cities in the world.
 Welcoming of gay travelers, the city is an open-air museum, displaying monuments from Roman times to a particularly renowned architectural era (Modernista).
 The works of Antoni Gaudí and Lluís Domènech i Montaner have been designated UNESCO World Heritage Sites.

 Among the many remarkable buildings in Modernista style, the Cathedral of La Sagrada Familia remains the landmark of the city.
 The city is known for hosting the 1992 Summer Olympics and remains one of the world’s leading tourist, economic, cultural and sports centers.
 The official language is Catalan, although everybody is bilingual (Spanish and Catalan).
 Home of important foundations that exhibit works of famous artists such as Juan Miro and Pablo Picasso, the city’s charm is best reflected in its urban engineering: each building is planned wisely and with taste.
 The amazing nightlife and restaurants make Barcelona one of the top destinations for travelers around the world.

 We will transfer to our hotel and have the evening at leisure.

 The next morning, we’ll take a sightseeing tour of Barcelona, including visits to the Sagrada Familia, Parc Guell, and the Barrio Gotico (Gothic Quarter).
 We’ll enjoy a casual lunch together, then visit the picturesque open air market La Boqueria.
 We’ll dine independently tonight and return to our hotel at leisure.